Select your Open Day

 Gain the necessary core skills to effectively design, plan, perform and report scientific research.

-Understand the application of analytical chemistry to pharmaceutical materials and the effect of functional group chemistry on both the structure and consequent properties of relevant molecules.
+This module will help you understand the application of analytical chemistry to pharmaceutical materials, and the effect of functional group chemistry on both the structure and consequent properties of relevant molecules.

 The programme is delivered via lectures, workshops and tutorials and is supported by extensive online learning materials.